-The best way to get started using Wirecast is to quickly work through all its main features.
-This tour presents a series of three tutorials, each designed to help you understand how to create and broadcast presentations using Wirecast.
+The best way to learn Wirecast is to work quickly through all its main features.
+These three tutorials introduce Wirecast features, and show how to create and broadcast presentations.

-As you work through these tutorials, you will become familiar with important Wirecast concepts.
-The more you know about Wirecast, the better it will serve your broadcasting objectives.
+As you work through these tutorials, you become familiar with important Wirecast concepts.
+The better you understand how to use Wirecast, the better it serves your broadcasting objectives.

-Because each tutorial builds on the skills and knowledge you learn in the previous tutorials, it is recommended that you take the tutorials in order.
+Because each tutorial builds on the skills and knowledge you learn in the previous tutorials, take the tutorials in order.
 Working through all the tutorials takes about thirty minutes.

-Note: If you run the tutorial before activating a Wirecast license, or with Wirecast in demonstration mode, Wirecast periodically superimposes a logo watermark over the video, and a voice-over watermark over the audio.
+Note: If you work through the tutorials before activating a Wirecast license, or with Wirecast in demonstration mode, Wirecast periodically superimposes a logo watermark over the video, and a voice-over watermark over the audio.

 Note: For licensing information, select Wirecast > Preferences > License.
-Click Purchase.
-Or, contact Telestream at: desktopsales@telestream.net.
+Click Purchase, or, contact Telestream at: desktopsales@telestream.net.

-■ Tutorial 1: Basic Concepts
+- ■Tutorial 1: Basic Concepts 198

-■ Tutorial 2: Editing Shots
+- ■Tutorial 2: Editing Shots 202

-■ Tutorial 3: Broadcasting
+- ■Tutorial 3: Broadcasting 203